25 BEST Free & Cheap Things To Do In Puerto Rico 2025

 24. Tour San Felipe del Morro AND Castillo San Cristóbal (Two For One!)

-One of the best cheap things to do in Puerto Rico is to grab this two for one deal.
+One of the best cheap Puerto Rico deals is this two for one deal.
 Visit two famous historical sites in Old San Juan for the price of one!

 View of San Felipe Del Morro.
 Image source : Nils Huenerfuerst.